Proper Onsite Salt Storage

 Background

 Bulk salt is stored using various methods.
-Generally, "Bin & Hoop" setups are placed on sites 500K FT2 or larger.
-This will allow CERES buckets to scoop and salt.
-These bins require hoops to shield the salt from rain and reduce incidents of tarps blowing off of the salt pile.
-This is in line with the written Amazon SOW.
-Additional precautions should be considered depending on the pitch and grade of the storage area.
-Operations should determine if erosion tubes/socks should be implemented to protect the site from run-off further.
-"Runoff" to significant material displacement; minor leaching is not considered "run-off" by industry standards.**East Coast Facilities standardized salt bin infrastructure, 18x24' with engineered hoop structure.
+Generally, "Bin & Hoop" setups are placed on sites 500K FT² or larger.
+This allows CERES buckets to scoop and salt directly.
+These bins require hoops to shield the salt from rain and to reduce incidents of tarps blowing off the salt pile, in line with the written Amazon SOW.
+On smaller sites, we may use 40' watertight sea containers.
+In this case, we deploy smaller 1-ton CERES buckets mounted to skid loaders that can enter the sea container.

-Installation of a Semi-Permanant Salt Bin
+Installation of a Semi-Permanent Salt Bin

 What is a CERES bucket?